-6.13 Observers
+6.12 Observers

-- (a) All Moots are presumptively open to the public.
+(a) All In-Person Moots are presumptively open to the public.
 Teams may agree in advance, and after consultation with the Administrator, to limit the number of observers in a room during the Preliminary Rounds.
 The presence of Team Advisors or other observers affiliated with the Team is permitted in the courtroom during an In-Person Moot in which the Team is competing.
-Teams are responsible for ensuring that their observers do not engage in any disruptive behavior, and shall ensure that spectators do not disclose to judges the identity of their institution or country. - (b) For reasons of public health or safety or the fair and efficient conduct of the Moot, an Administrator may limit the number of observers or others who may be present at an In-Person Moot.
+Teams are responsible for ensuring that their observers do not engage in any disruptive behavior and shall ensure that spectators do not disclose to judges the identity of their institution or country.